-Below are some typical Family Law practice areas that a lawyer can assist with:
+Below are some typical family law practice areas that our domestic relations attorneys can assist clients with:

 - Child abuse